 We make the distinction between using mobile devices to enhance learning (with teacher permission) and using mobile devices recreationally (social media and listening to music).

 The school accepts that mobile devices are an integral part of modern day life.

 Stirling High School accepts that parents/carers give their children mobile devices to protect them from everyday risks involving personal security and safety.

 Parents/carers are reminded that in cases of emergency, the school office remains the only point of contact and can ensure your child is reached quickly and assisted in any appropriate way.

-All S1-S4 pupils have been given their own Chromebook and S5 and S6 have exclusive access to the school’s IT equipment.
+All young people have been issued with their own Chromebook.
 No young person is disadvantaged if they choose not to bring a mobile device to school.

 3.1.
 It is the responsibility of young people who bring mobile devices to school to follow the guidelines outlined in this policy.

 3.2.
 Learners and parents are responsible for the appropriate care and security of their mobile devices.

 3.3.
 It is the responsibility of learners to ensure mobile devices do not disrupt classroom lessons.